ojilles/jilles.net/_posts/2008-12-20-denmark-compared-to-the-netherlands.md

 opinion.

 In terms of how the infrastructure is setup there are some differences though.
-I have definitely been caught a couple of times into the “trap” (as I keep feeling it is) of roads that go from one lane to two for all of 75 meters.
+I have definitely been caught a couple of times into the "trap" (as I keep feeling it is) of roads that go from one lane to two for all of 75 meters.
 This was quite confusing and I still do not understand the rationale behind this.
 I had a much more positive experience with traffic lights: they do signal orange